BYOD School Policy: Advantages and Concerns

-Technological innovations are bringing a plethora of opportunities in the education world, which bring along possibilities as well as challenges for the teachers and students.
-Basically, technology-driven education has two key issues to deal with – gadgets and electronic study mediums that are fast becoming obsolete and students who need to use these devices for education and not social networking.
+Technological innovations are bringing a plethora of opportunities in the education world, which bring along possibilities as well as challenges for teachers and students.
+Basically, educational technology has two key issues to deal with – gadgets and electronic study mediums that are fast becoming obsolete and students who need to use these devices for education and not social networking.

-The introduction of BYOD in schools aims to solve both these problems easily and efficiently.
-On top of it, there are other advantages and benefits of embracing BYOD amongst students.
+BYOD in schools aims to solve both these problems easily and efficiently.
+On top of that, there are other advantages and benefits of embracing BYOD among students.
 However, we also need to consider the challenges, concerns, and effective BYOD school policy to ensure complete success in its implementation and execution.
 Let’s look at them one by one.

-Gen Y children are more intelligent than ever, thanks to the influx of technologies like digitalization, virtualization, AR, VR, etc. Today’s students are well-read about the most relevant and current study-related apps, gadgets, devices, and websites, so much so that the teachers need to constantly keep pace with the updates of new technology trends.
-Schools and educational institutions are fast embracing the latest technological innovations that are bringing a revolution in the learning and education sector.
+Gen Y children are more intelligent than ever, thanks to the influx of technologies like digitalization, virtualization, AR, VR, etc. Today’s students are well-read about the most relevant and current study-related apps, gadgets, devices, and websites, so much so that the teachers need to keep pace with the updates of new technology trends constantly.
+Schools and educational institutions are fast embracing the latest access to technology innovations that are bringing a revolution in the learning and education sector.
 To validate this observation, many firms have conducted different research:

 • The same survey also found that 75% of students convey that digital devices help them learn more effectively, and 81% would pay up to $100 for a digital textbook.